jfeinbaum/PyQtWorldCapitalsQuiz/README.md

   3. Run `python wcg.py` to start the quiz.
   4. Guess the capital of each randomly selected country until the entire table is filled.

-`countriescapitals.txt` contains the answer key with alternate spellings.

-`countrytimes.txt` contains the time elapsed to correctly guess each country's capital.
-After each playthrough, the times are updated as average values.
+`data.json` contains a dictionary used as an answer key and to store elapsed times:
+	key: country name
+	values:
+		- display: capital city name displayed on the table
+		- allowed: list of all permissible spellings of capital
+		- time: average time elapsed for user to guess capital; updates each round

 Answers are case insensitive.